 Brooke describes how her experiences as a mom living with IBD helped her chart a course as a patient advocate.

-In our event, “Intersectionality in IBD,” patient advocates discuss living with IBD and how it is only one aspect of their personalities, in addition to other passions, reprehensibilities and values that are core to who they are.
+In our event, “Intersectionality in IBD,” patient advocates discuss living with IBD and how it is only one aspect of their personalities, in addition to other passions, responsibilities and values that are core to who they are.